kabartolo/launch-school/210_js/arrays/notes.md

-console.log(myArray);         // logs ['baz', 'qux', foo: 'bar'] myArray.length;               // returns 2 since foo: 'bar' is not an element myArray.indexOf('bar');       // returns -1 since 'bar' isn't in an element
+console.log(myArray);         // logs ['baz', 'qux', foo: 'bar'] myArray.length;               // returns 2 since foo: 'bar' is not an element myArray.indexOf('bar');       // returns -1 since 'bar' isn't an element

 myArray[-1] = 'hello';
 myArray[-2] = 'world';
 myArray.length;               // returns 2
-myArray.indexOf('hello');     // returns -1 since 'hello' is not in an element
+myArray.indexOf('hello');     // returns -1 since 'hello' is not an element
                               // the fact that myArray[-1] is 'hello' is
                               // coincidental
-myArray.indexOf('world');     // returns -1 since 'world' is not in an element
+myArray.indexOf('world');     // returns -1 since 'world' is not an element

 console.log(myArray);         // logs ['baz', 'qux', foo: 'bar', '-1': 'hello', '-2': 'world']
 Object.keys(myArray).length;  // returns 5 (there are 5 keys at this point)